Online Class: The Stark Elegance of Bones and Soft Pastels

 • Mask (always wear for pastel work!)

-• Paper towel for tapping off dust
+• Paper towels for tapping off dust

 • Winsor & Newton Artguard Barrier Cream